stuffmatic/fSpy/README.md

 Once upon a time I wrote BLAM, a [Blender](https://blender.org) add-on for still image camera calibration that, despite its clunky UI, has gained some popularity in the Blender community. fSpy is an attempt to bring BLAM's functionality to a wider audience in the form of a stand alone app.

-## Writing an exporter

-Currently, fSpy only supports exporting camera parameters to [Blender](https://blender.org), but the code is structured so that adding new exporters should be fairly easy.
+## Using the computed camera parameters in other appliations

-In theory, camera parameters computed by fSpy could be exported to any application that has a notion of a 3D camera and provides some way to programatically set the camera parameters.
-The Blender exporter, for example, generates a python script that when run in Blender configures the selected camera.
+In theory, camera parameters computed by fSpy could be used in any application that has a notion of a 3D camera and provides some way of setting the camera parameters.
+If you're a Blender user, have a look at the [offical fSpy importer add-on](https://github.com/stuffmatic/fSpy-Blender).
+If you're using an application without a dedicated importer, you may still be able to manually copy the camera parameters from fSpy.

-fSpy supports exporting camera parameters as plain JSON data, which might be a good starting point for writing a new exporter, since you initially don't have to care about the fSpy code.

-If you are interested in working on a new exporter, [get in touch](https://github.com/stuffmatic/fSpy/issues)!
+Interested in writing an importer for your favorite application?
+Then the [fSpy project file format spec](https://github.com/stuffmatic/fSpy/blob/develop/project_file_format.md) is a good starting point.

 ## Building and running